Introduction

 As designs have grown with complexity, so too have their stackups.
 The stackup defines the arrangement of insulative and conductive layers that shape the overall board layout.
 Additionally, designers designate the board layers intended for signal propagation or reference (necessary for system power and ground distribution).
 The stackup and other design conditions like minimum trace width provide the basis for additional constraints like controlled impedance structure dimensions or via size and type.

-How can a manufacturer assist with multilayer PCB planning?
+How can a manufacturer assist with multilayer PCBA planning?

-Test points – FPGAs (and other highly pin-dense components like BGAs, LGAs, etc.) are synonymous with multilayer PCB manufacturing due to their vast fanouts and supporting circuitry.
+FPGAs (and other highly pin-dense components like BGAs, LGAs, etc.) are synonymous with multilayer PCBA manufacturing due to their vast fanouts and supporting circuitry.
 However, the size and density of these pinouts can frustrate traditionally cost-effective, probe-based testing methods, leading to cost increases disproportionate to the savings gained from these components.
 Placing test points on the outer layers electrically connected to the nets under test ensures testing remains rapid, even for mid-to-high volume production lots.